codacy/docs/docs/getting-started/codacy-quickstart.md

 ## Next steps

 The first analysis is based on default tool and pattern configurations.
-[It's important that you configure your repository](configuring-your-repository.md) for your use case and preferences.
+[It's important that you configure your repository](configuring-your-repository.md) to integrate code analysis seamlessly into your existing pipeline.